CUCyber/presentations/misc/physical.md

 * Physical security is the idea of keeping these areas separate

-## Threat type and level
+## Threat Type and Level

-> How loud and what kind off attack to expect
+> How loud and what kind of attack to expect